 Wouldn’t it be great if we could see into the future and live today with the added benefit of our experience a few years down the line?
 It would be so much easier to teach our families if we had the foresight to know what would work.
 It’s hard not to get bogged down by the daily “stuff.”
 Wondering if this “stuff” is helping or hurting our family.

-When we were traveling in Georgia, the beautiful live oaks became a total fascination to us.
+When we were traveling in Georgia, the beautiful live oaks became a total fascination for us.
 Coming from a dry and arid climate the growth of these massive trees was somewhat of a novelty.
 One tree, in particular, had been rooted in its spot for hundreds of years – long before any homes were built in the neighborhood.
 Its branches reach over the rooftops of several houses providing shade and beauty.

 The amazing thing about this tree was not just its size, but the process by which it became so large.
 It did not suddenly appear one morning but grew slowly over an extended period.
 It became stronger as withstood hurricanes and storms blew through the area.